 A second detail on connectivity is that traditional vehicle RF keys operate in the Ultra high frequency (UHF) at 433 MHz.
 Microcontrollers from the MSP family do posses sub-1GHz communication capabilities.
 Our MSP430 experimental devices do communicate in the 2400-2483.5 MHz band.
 Using this frequency band is not an issue in general as it is already used in the automotive domain, e.g., for car alarms.
-Moreover, all of the present results will hold on any other MSP core that has a sub-1GHz transceiver.
+Moreover, all of the present results will hold on any other MSP-based system core that uses a sub-1GHz transceiver.